EdisonLeeeee/Introduction_to_graph_adversarial_learning/README.md

 # Introduction

 Graph Neural Networks (GNNs) have received a considerable amount of attention in recent years, which has achieved excellent performance in many graph analysis tasks such as node classification, link prediction, and graph clustering.
-However, more and more researches have pointed out the *vulnerability* of GNNs, that is, they are easily affected by several will-designed inputs.
+However, more and more researches have pointed out the *vulnerability* of GNNs, that is, they are easily affected by several well-designed inputs.
 As shown in Fig.1, slightly modifying the existence of either edges or nodes may lead to the wrong prediction of the target node.
 Such unreliable results provide the opportunity for attackers to exploit these vulnerabilities and restrict the applications of GNNs.

 <p align="center"> <img src="https://github.com/EdisonLeeeee/Introduction_to_graph_adversarial_learning/blob/main/demo.jpg" />
 <p align="center"><em>Fig. 1.
 A misclassification of the target caused by a small perturbations of the graph structure and node features</em></p>